parrt/playdl/README.md

 * [Generate obama speeches, truncated backpropagation](notebooks/RNN-generate-bptt-obama.ipynb) This version attempts to  divide up the entire text into chunks and then use a single batch containing all chunks.
 Then inside the training loop I can occasionally wipe out the gradient but keep the hidden state accumulating.
 * [Generate obama speeches, add embedding layer](notebooks/RNN-generate-embedding-obama.ipynb) Adding embedding of chars before RNN helps. make len(vocab)->small embedding like 20 squeezes into more meaningful embedding than one of size len(vocab).

+## Lessons

+Some notes beyond what is in the notebooks

+* the role of a neuron or layer is fluid. the output of a layer could be the probability of class k but, if we add a further layer, it could become a feature that helps the new layer predict features.